prashantkalkar/cdc-pact-expert-talk/README.md

     <tag>HEAD</tag>
 </scm>
 ```
-e.g.if the forked git url is git@github.com:pareshmahajan/user-service.git in the then replace it in the above block.
+e.g.if the forked git url is 'git@github.com:pareshmahajan/user-service.git' then replace it in the above block.
 Above block will look like:

 ```
 <scm>